Alcohol and Other Drugs Policy

 Shenandoah University requires all community members:

-- To evaluate their health honestly and submit their symptoms daily in the Shenandoah Go app.
+To evaluate their health honestly and submit their symptoms daily in the Shenandoah Go app, to stay home if feeling ill and to notify their faculty or work supervisor.

 Mask Implementation Procedures

-It is the responsibility of supervisors and classroom instructors to monitor compliance with this policy.
-Supervisors and instructors must ask anyone not wearing a mask to comply with the campus policy and/or the law and indicate where the person might get a mask if they do not have one.
-If, after the request has been made, the individual refuses to wear a mask, supervisors and instructors must ask the individuals to leave.
-If an individual refuses to leave then DPS should be notified immediately.
-Individuals should report violations to the Office Student Conduct and Community Standards (if a student), the Provost’s office (if faculty), or to Human Resources (if staff).
-If the individual not wearing a mask is a visitor, any member of the Shenandoah community who sees the violation should report it to the Department of Public Safety.
+It is the responsibility of all community members to monitor compliance with this policy.
+Supervisors and instructors must ask anyone not wearing a Mask to comply with the campus policy and/or the law and indicate where the person might get a Mask if they do not have one.
+If, after the request has been made, the individual refuses to wear a Mask, supervisors and instructors must ask the individuals to leave.
+If an individual refuses to leave, then the Department of Public Safety (“DPS”) should be notified immediately.
+Individuals should report on campus violations to the Office of Student Conduct and Community Standards (if a student), the Provost’s office (if faculty), or to Human Resources (if staff).
+If the individual not wearing a Mask is a visitor, any member of the Shenandoah community who sees the violation should report it to DPS.

-Students, staff, and faculty who require others to use a clear mask for communication purposes should make the request to the appropriate office.
-For students, the request should be made to Disability Services and for employees to the Office of Human Resources.
+Students, staff, and faculty who require others to use a clear Mask for communication purposes should make the request to the appropriate office.
+For students, the request should be made to Student Support Services and for employees to the Office of Human Resources.

 In each of these situations, individuals should maintain social distancing as much as possible:

-When the individual suffers from a medical condition that prevents the use of a mask.
-These situations will be considered as requests for accommodation under the Americans with Disability Act (ADA).
-Students making such a request should direct the request to Disability Services.
+When the individual suffers from a medical condition that prevents the use of a Mask.
+These situations will be considered as requests for accommodation under the Americans with Disability Act (“ADA”).
+Students making such a request should direct the request to Student Support Services.
 Faculty and staff should direct such requests to the Office of Human Resources;

 During physical activities, athletic practices, athletic events, or classes that require exercise; however, individuals should abide by the requirements of the specific facility in which the activity is occurring and endeavor to maintain social distancing or the NCAA Core Principles;